hanhy06/embellish_chat/docs/README.md

 * `textPostProcessingEnabled`: If `true`, enables Markdown and color formatting for chat messages.
 * `mentionEnabled`: If `true`, enables the `@` mention feature.
-* `saveMentionEnabled`: If `true`, saves offline mentions to the database.
-Mentions received while a player is offline will be stored, and upon logging in, the player will see a popup indicating the number of unread mentions.
-* `maxMentionBufferSize`: This is the maximum size of the mention buffer.
-If this size is exceeded, the mention buffer clear process is automatically triggered.
-* `mentionBufferClearIntervalMinutes`: This is the interval at which the mention buffer clear process is executed.
-The unit is minutes.
 * `defaultMentionColor`: Sets the default HEX color for mentioned players who are not on a team.
 Example: `"0xFFFF55"` will color mentions in yello for non-team players.
-* `defaultMentionNotificationSound`: Sets the sound event ID to be played when a mention occurs.
+* `defaultMentionSound`: Sets the sound event ID to be played when a mention occurs.
 For example, `"minecraft:entity.experience_orb.pickup"` will play the experience orb sound.
-* `maxPlayerDataCacheSize`: This is the maximum limit of player data cached by the mod (name, UUID, mention notification status, and team color).
-* `playerDataCacheTTLMinutes`: This is the TTL (time to live) of the data cached by the server.
-Once this time is exceeded, the data is automatically removed from the cache.

 ---